JohnPhm/ai201-project1-unofficial-guide-starter/planning.md

      "I'll use AI to help me code" is not a plan.
-     "I'll give Claude my Chunking Strategy section and ask it to implement chunk_text() with my specified chunk size and overlap" is a plan. -->
+     "I'll give Claude my Chunking Strategy section and ask it to implement chunk_text() with my specified chunk size and overlap" is a plan. --> I plan on using Claude as it is provided by CodePath.
+Claude would assist me in setting up the different parts of the technology stack as it can reduce the amount of time spent debugging the setup.
+This would allow me to have more time writing the code and debugging it with the help of Claude.
+Furthermore, I can ask Claude to test the decisions I made for the RAG, allowing me to understand which parts I can improve.

 **Milestone 3 — Ingestion and chunking:**